 Latka logo

-Top 47 Container Orchestration Tools SaaS Companies in May 2026
+Top 47 Container Orchestration Tools Companies (August 2026)

-As of May 2026, there are 47 SaaS companies in Container Orchestration Tools.
+As of August 2026, Latka tracks 47 container orchestration tools companies.
 They have combined revenues of $263.8M and employ 1.9K people.
 They have raised $792.8M and serve 1.4M customers combined.

 Container orchestration tools facilitate the automated deployment, scaling, and management of containerized applications.
 These tools are essential in modern software development environments that utilize microservices architecture, allowing developers to efficiently manage and coordinate multiple containers across a distributed infrastructure.
 Key functionalities of container orchestration include automating rolling updates, load balancing, service discovery, and self-healing capabilities.
 With these features, organizations can run their applications more reliably, ensuring high availability and performance in dynamic environments.
 Typical users of these tools include DevOps teams, IT administrators, and software engineers, who require efficient resource management and seamless application deployment processes.